Best Food Processor

 The same pattern followed in our minced garlic evaluation.
 It did take quite a bit longer and a bit more effort with the hand-powered Cuisinart, but the only limit on how fine you can mince the garlic is your patience.

-The Ninja couldn't mince the garlic as finely as the Cuisinart, even with repeated pulses.
-The BLACK+DECKER didn't do the best at cleanly cutting the garlic in our tests, causing it to discolor and look much less appetizing than the garlic from the other two products.
+Even with repeated pulses, the Ninja couldn't mince the garlic as finely as the Cuisinart.
+The BLACK+DECKER didn't do great at cleanly cutting the garlic in our tests; it became discolored and looked much less appetizing than the garlic from the other two products.

 Almonds & Cilantro

 The Ninja Express Chop dominated our final two chopping tests, claiming the top spot for both.
 It did the best job of actually chopping the almonds into small pieces, rather than completely obliterating them into dust — though there were a few residual whole almonds after six pulses.
-The Cuisinart came next.
-It was overall much more of a hassle to use and forced us to stop and clean the blades periodically to free any almonds that became stuck.
+The Cuisinart was much more of a hassle to use and forced us to stop and clean the blades periodically to free any stuck almonds.
 The BLACK+DECKER didn't do that well, leaving behind the most whole almonds out of any model that we tested.

 Of the trio of mini-choppers that we tested, the Ninja is the only one that managed to chop the cilantro acceptably.
 The BLACK+DECKER was consistent in our chopping test, but the final product was not very good, pulverizing the leaves into a paste.
 The Cuisinart also proved to be both inconsistent and poor at chopping.
 It both produced cilantro mush and also left several leaves entirely untouched.